KibobiShtrudelz/cp-tech-task/README.md

 # Tâche technique Crownpeak

-## Start the app

-To start the development server run `npm start`.
-Open your browser and navigate to http://localhost:4222/.

-### Hello 👋 Thank you once again for the amazing opportunity to be part of your team!
+## Hello 👋 Thank you once again for the amazing opportunity to be part of your team!
 I hope you enjoy reviewing my work as much as I enjoyed writing it 😍

+### Start the app

+- Download the app
+- Run `npm install`
+- Start the development server with `npm start`
+- Open your browser and navigate to http://localhost:4222/

 ✨ **Short description of what you'll see in the app:**